 WH Ireland Case Study

-The wealth management business at WH Ireland has been through significant transformation in the last 18 months.
+The wealth management business at WH Ireland has been through significant transformation.

-Best described as ‘change under pressure’, former Executive Director and Head of Wealth Management Stephen Ford and Head of Strategy and Change, Tony Hanlon were appointed to take on the challenge of reforming the business from traditional stockbroker to forward-thinking wealth manager.
+Best described as ‘change under pressure’, former Executive Director and Head of Wealth Management Stephen Ford and Chief Operating Officer, Tony Hanlon were appointed to take on the challenge of reforming the business from traditional stockbroker to forward-thinking wealth manager.

 Describing the situation as ‘inheriting a business with multiple challenges’, Stephen and Tony have scrutinised and challenged every part of the business, including suppliers and partners, to initiate change that delivered immediate cost savings and long-term benefits.